 Written By: Autumn Enloe, MS, RD, LD, CLT

-With February being National Heart Month, many people are searching for the best foods and supplements to keep their heart healthy.
+With February being National Heart Month, many people are searching for the best heart-healthy foods and supplements.

 Although there’s not one specific food or supplement that will cure our health problems, incorporating a nutrient-dense diet and high-quality supplements on a daily basis can help improve our health.